 - 2.2.1 Each of the Constituent Councils shall appoint a Member (usually its Leader) to be a Member of the Combined Authority and another Member to act in the absence of the appointed Member (the Substitute Member).
 All appointments shall be for a one-year term. - 2.2.2 A person will cease to be a Member or a Substitute Member of the Combined Authority if they cease to be a Member of the Constituent Councils that appointed them.
-The Constituent Councils shall nominate a replacement as soon as possible. - 2.2.3 A Member or Substitute Member may resign by giving written notice to the Proper Officer of their Constituent Council, and the resignation takes effect on the receipt of the notice.
+The Constituent Councils shall appoint or nominate a replacement as soon as possible. - 2.2.3 A Member or Substitute Member may resign by giving written notice to the Proper Officer of their Constituent Council, and the resignation takes effect on the receipt of the notice.
 The relevant Constituent Council shall notify the Combined Authority forthwith of the resignation. - 2.2.4 Each Constituent Council shall at any time be entitled to terminate the appointment of a Member or Substitute Member appointed to the Combined Authority and replace that Member or Substitute Member.

 2.2.5 The Constituent Council must give written notice of the new appointment and the termination of the previous appointment to the Combined Authority.
-The new appointment shall take effect and the previous appointment terminate on receipt of notification.
+The new appointment shall take effect and the previous appointment terminate at the end of fourteen days from the date on which the notice was given, or such longer period not exceeding one month.